 A. If a unit belongs to the 3d Marine Aircraft Wing or Marine Corps Installations West, they are eligible.

-A. Nominations should be submitted using the link below (to access the online form), or by mailing answers to the questions to the Flying Leatherneck Historical Foundation office.
+A. Nominations should be submitted using the link below to access the online form.
 Please do not submit photos.

 Q. Do you have any additional tips for submitting a nomination?

-A. We recommend that you compose the 750-word narrative responses for the application in a word processor such as MS Word and then cut and paste your response into the online application if you choose to submit the application online.
+A. A well-written nomination with specific examples will help the committee understand why your nominee is so outstanding.
+We recommend that you compose the narrative response (750 word maximum) for the application in a word processor such as MS Word and then cut and paste your response into the online application.
 This will allow you to do a word count and spell check on your response prior to filling out the online application and keep you from losing your work in case you are disconnected from the Internet.